 Funder: Office of Postsecondary Education

-Summary: Supports projects that identify and assist disadvantaged youth to complete secondary school and enter postsecondary education, with a focus on academic, financial, and career guidance.
+Summary: Supports projects that help disadvantaged youth complete secondary education and pursue postsecondary education through academic, career, and financial guidance.